 According to DroneScan, one 800g machine has the ability to count the same amount of stock as eighty manual workers, over a two-day period.
 Ultimately, there are still obstacles to overcome before drones can be used in large numbers.
 However, with major retailers like Amazon and Walmart funding research and integrating them into their warehouses, this drone-filled future is right around the corner.

 Warehousing On Demand

 Currently, warehouse vacancy rates around the world are falling at a rapid rate.
 This is driving the development of what is known as “on-demand warehousing.”
 According to market experts, it’s the next logical step in collaborative logistics and supply chain management.

 It’s a very simple process.
-First, you register with a warehouse matching service such as FLEXE.
-Think of this as being like the Airbnb of the warehousing world.
-Storage centers give the service updates when they have vacant spots.
+First, you register with a warehouse matching service, such as FLEXE or Flow Space.
+Think of them as the Airbnb of the warehousing world.
+Storage centers give service updates when they have vacant spots.
 Then, the operators match them up with manufacturers that are looking for storage space or support for distribution.
 The goal is to streamline the process and help businesses in need find each other quickly, so as to minimize lost profits.

 On-demand warehousing can help companies become more responsive to fluctuations in market demand, particularly when changes are seasonal and predictable.
 Seasonal stock may be stored separately from primary warehouse space as a way to conserve room and allow orders to be processed quicker and more efficiently.

 Cloud technologies are continuing to transform the distribution and logistics industries.
 Automated warehouses can also benefit from the numerous advantages a cloud-based system provides.
 With the support of autonomously hosted and updated computer systems, businesses can reduce maintenance responsibilities, labor expenses and infrastructure costs.
 These savings are felt all the way through the supply chain, even from the point of installation.